The Perks of Being a Wallflower (film): Plot

-Charlie meets two seniors, Sam and her maternal stepbrother Patrick, at a football game.
-After the homecoming dance, Sam and Patrick invite him to a party.
-He unknowingly eats a weed brownie, gets high and discloses to Sam that the year before, his best friend committed suicide.
+Charlie meets two seniors, Patrick and his stepsister Sam.
+After the homecoming dance, Sam and Patrick invite him to a party with their group of friends.
+He unknowingly eats a pot brownie, gets high, and makes speeches to the amusement of the party-goers.
 He also walks in on Patrick and Brad, the high school quarterback, kissing.
-Patrick tells Charlie that Brad is closeted, so he agrees to keep it a secret.

-Sam realizes that Charlie has no other friends, so she and Patrick bring Charlie into their group.
+Patrick tells Charlie that Brad is gay, so he agrees to keep it a secret.
+Charlie discloses to Sam that his best friend committed suicide the year before, making her realize that Charlie has no other friends, so she and Patrick bring Charlie into their group.
 On their way home, the three hear an unknown song on the radio.
-Sam instructs Patrick to drive through a tunnel, so she can stand up in the back of the pickup while the music blasts.

-Sam needs to improve her SAT scores to have a better chance of being accepted to Pennsylvania State University, so Charlie offers to tutor her, which improves her scores.
-At Christmas, she gives him a vintage typewriter to thank him.
+Sam instructs Patrick to drive through a tunnel so she can stand up in the back of the pickup while the music blasts.
+Sam needs to improve her SAT scores to have a better chance of being accepted into Penn State University, so Charlie offers to tutor her.
+This improves her scores, and at Christmas, she gives him a vintage typewriter.
 They discuss relationships, and Charlie reveals he has never been kissed.
 Sam reveals that her first kiss was at age 11 by her father's boss.
-He reveals that his Aunt Helen was also sexually assaulted as a child, but claims that she was "able to turn her life around".
-Sam tells Charlie she wants his first kiss to be from someone who loves him, and kisses him.
+Charlie reveals that his Aunt Helen was sexually assaulted as a child, but she learned to deal with it and move on.
+Samantha tells Charlie she wants his first kiss to be with someone who loves him, and they kiss.

-At a regular Rocky Horror Picture Show performance, Charlie is asked to fill in for Sam's boyfriend Craig, who is not there.
-Their friend Mary Elizabeth is impressed and asks him to the Sadie Hawkins dance, and they enter into an unsatisfactory relationship.
-At a party, when Charlie is dared to kiss the prettiest girl in the room, he chooses Sam, upsetting both her and Mary Elizabeth.
-Patrick tells Charlie to stay away from the group for a while; the isolation causes him to sink back into depression.
-He experiences flashbacks of his Aunt Helen, who died in a car accident on his seventh birthday.

-Brad shows up to school with bruises on his face after being caught by his father having sex with Patrick.
-Brad claims he was jumped and beaten up, and distances himself from Patrick, calling him a "faggot."
+At a New Year's Eve party, Charlie trips on LSD.
+He cannot control his flashbacks of Aunt Helen, who died in a car crash on her way to buy him his 7th birthday gift.
+He ends up in the hospital after passing out in the snow.
+At a regular The Rocky Horror Picture Show performance, Sam asks Charlie to fill in for her boyfriend, Craig.
+Their friend Mary Elizabeth is impressed and asks him to the Sadie Hawkins dance, and they enter an unsatisfactory relationship.
+At a party, when Charlie is dared to kiss the prettiest girl in the room, he chooses Sam, upsetting both Sam and Mary Elizabeth.
+Patrick tells Charlie to stay away from the group for a while and Charlie sinks into depression.
+Brad shows up to school with bruises on his face after his father catches him and Patrick together.
+Brad says he was jumped and beaten up.
+When his friends start bullying Patrick during lunch, he does not stand up for him and calls him a "faggot."
 In anger, Patrick punches him, causing him to retaliate.
-Brad's friends begin beating Patrick, preventing Sam from intervening, but Charlie forcefully intervenes, then blacks out.
-Upon recovering, he finds he has bruised knuckles and Brad's friends are incapacitated.
-Sam and Patrick express their gratitude to Charlie, and the three become friends again.
+Brad's friends beat Patrick and prevent Sam from intervening when Charlie does, before blacking out.
+Upon recovering, he finds that he has incapacitated Brad's friends.
+Sam and Patrick thank Charlie, and the three become friends again.